capristano/ig-nonfollowers-checker/README.md

 1. Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore) (coming soon)
 2. Go to [instagram.com](https://www.instagram.com) and make sure you're logged in.
 3. Open your profile page.
-4. Click the **Followers** and **Following** modals at least once (the plugin will do it automatically after you click "Check").
-5. Click the **Check** button from the extension popup.
+4. Click the **Check** button from the extension popup.
-6. Wait a few seconds — a floating panel will show you the users who **don’t follow you back**, each as a clickable link.
+5. Wait until you see the users who **don’t follow you back**, each will be a clickable link for they profile.

 ---